 “We are expanding our footprint in the region, and with that we bring Hyland's 13 years of privately managed and secure cloud hosting expertise to both existing and new customers of all sizes and needs,” explains Patrick Mulcahy, vice president of global cloud services at Hyland.

 “By hosting information in the Hyland Cloud, organisations ensure business continuity and are able to eliminate hardware and staffing costs associated with on-premises solutions,” he says.

 Mulcahy says the Hyland Cloud enables customers to adhere to strict compliance standards and keep data localised, with secondary locations, multiple copies and N+1 redundancy.

 “Content is always secure and always available, with disaster recovery and business continuity commitments enforced in tandem,” he adds.

-Mulcahy says the New Zealand data centres join Hyland’s expanding list of strategic sites located across seven countries that support more than 700 hosted customers throughout the world.
+Mulcahy says the New Zealand data centers join Hyland's expanding list of strategic sites located across seven countries that support more than 700 hosted customers throughout the world.